-A common behavior in seniors with dementia is thinking that someone walked off with a personal object.
-Other signs of poor judgement include hoarding and repeating statements or tasks.
+Common behavior in seniors with dementia is thinking that someone walked off with a personal object.
+Other signs of poor judgment include hoarding and repeating statements or tasks.
 Life with Alzheimer’s and other forms of dementia presents the difficulty of your loved one dealing with lapses in judgment.

 Don’t overtask your loved one with making decisions or unnecessary responsibility that you can easily handle.
 Remember, what used to be the simplest of decisions can now cause added stress for your loved one.
 Just knowing that they are struggling with something as simple as calculating the tip during your lunch out can cause a stressful reaction.

-You want to completely avoid being accusatory or correcting their mistake.
+You want to completely avoid being accusatory or correcting their mistakes.

 Confusion and Memory Loss